Orcus (dwarf planet): Name and symbol

 The minor planet Orcus was named after one of the Roman gods of the underworld, Orcus.
 While Pluto (of Greek origin) was the ruler of the underworld, Orcus (of Etruscan origin) was a punisher of the condemned.
 The name was published by the Minor Planet Center on 26 November 2004 (M.P.C.
 53177).
 Under the guidelines of the International Astronomical Union's (IAU) naming conventions, objects with a similar size and orbit to that of Pluto are named after underworld deities.
 Accordingly, the discoverers suggested naming the object after Orcus, the Etruscan god of the underworld and punisher of broken oaths.
 The name was also a private reference to the homonymous Orcas Island, where Brown's wife had lived as a child and that they visit frequently.

-On 30 March 2005, Orcus's moon, Vanth, was named after a winged female demon, Vanth, of the Etruscan underworld.
+On 30 March 2005, Orcus's moon, Vanth, was named after a winged female entity, Vanth, of the Etruscan underworld.
 She could be present at the moment of death, and frequently acted as a psychopomp, a guide of the deceased to the underworld.